Mariano Valera

+In 1815, Valera briefly held the position of interim governor of Texas, succeeding Cristóbal Domínguez.
+His tenure, like that of his predecessor Benito Armiñán, is reported by various sources as having lasted one week or one year.

 Biography

 Born in 1770, his exact birthplace is unknown, although it is known that he was born somewhere in present-day Mexico.
-Around 1887, when he was seventeen, he joined the army in the region of Guajoquilla (today's Jimenez), in Coahuila.
+Around 1787, when he was seventeen, he joined the army in the region of Guajoquilla (today's Jimenez), in Coahuila.
 His military achievements allowed him to be promoted to the position of captain of the region.

 In May 1807, after the arrival of Zebulon M. Pike's troops to Guajoquilla, Valera accompanied them to the Presidio of Río Grande, located in the catholic mission San Juan Bautista, Coahuila.
 Once there, Valera held the position of commander.